 Eligible children with disabilities aged 3 through 21 years are entitled to receive a FAPE under the Individuals with Disabilities Education Act (IDEA).
-In Texas, special education and related services for eligible children with disabilities, aged three through five years, have historically been referred to as preschool programs for children with disabilities (PPCD).
-In effort to clarify and promote understanding that any child aged three through five years who is eligible for and receiving special education and related services through a school district must be served in the least restrictive environment specified in the child's IEP, references to PPCD are being phased out and will instead be considered as receiving ECSE services.
+In Texas, special education and related services for eligible children with disabilities, aged three through five years, have historically been referred to as preschool programs for children with disabilities (PPCD/ECSE).
+In effort to clarify and promote understanding that any child aged three through five years who is eligible for and receiving special education and related services through a school district must be served in the least restrictive environment specified in the child's IEP, references to PPCD/ECSE are being phased out of and will instead be considered to be receiving PPCD/ECSE services.

-ECSE refers to the services by the school district, not the place where they are provided.
-Eligible children may receive ECSE services in various settings, including district settings, such as PK, resource, and self-contained classrooms, and community settings, such as community-based Head Start programs and preschools.
-Students three and four years old who receive speech therapy only are also categorized as receiving ECSE services.
+PPCD/ECSE refers to the services by the school district, not the place where they are provided.
+Eligible children may receive PPCD/ECSE services in a variety of settings, including district settings, such as PK, resource, and self-contained classrooms, and community settings, such as community-based Head Start programs and preschools.
+Students three and four years old who receive speech therapy only are also categorized as receiving PPCD/ECSE services.